A group of speakers laughing during their talk on stage

 Looking back at 2025

-On 6 February, we hosted our seventh annual National Youth Homelessness Conference at the Coventry Building Society Arena, bringing together voices from across the sector to explore how we can collaborate to end youth homelessness.
+We hosted our seventh annual National Youth Homelessness Conference at the Coventry Building Society Arena, bringing together voices from across the sector to explore how we can collaborate to end youth homelessness.

 The sell out event, generously sponsored by Coventry Building Society for the third consecutive year included a packed agenda of 16 engaging sessions and 37 expert speakers.

-This year’s conference focused on the theme of prevention, with panels and breakout sessions exploring school-based screening and support, strategies to prevent family breakdown, and psychologically informed approaches to tackling repeat homelessness.
+Last year’s conference focused on the theme of prevention, with panels and breakout sessions exploring school-based screening and support, strategies to prevent family breakdown, and psychologically informed approaches to tackling repeat homelessness.

 Experts also shared insights on improving renting standards for tenants, supporting care leavers to prevent homelessness, and the crucial role of community in helping young people move into stable housing and employment.